 On the back of her unisex hoodie, one that needs to enter my wardrobe soon, is her own hand painted watercolour of a porn scene.
 A woman after my own heart.
 As for the casual cool that’s already in my closet, the tags are mainly Reformation, Madewell, Everlane and Outdoor Voices.
 These brands offer everyday pieces that are comfortable, well made and, in the case of Reformation, good for the planet as well (Reformation is where that white tube top/skirt combo came from, by the by).
 Madewell jeans do for your ass what the Victoria’s Secret Bombshell bra does for cleavage.
 Trust me, just invest in a pair.

 To be honest, a lot of my dope more unique pieces come from putting in time and work at the thrift stores and resale shops (and scalping things from boys closets).
 I grew up in Salvation Army, Goodwill and The Red White and Blue – and once a bargain shopper always a bargain shopper.
 In New York, Buffalo Exchange and Crossroads Trading are minefields of secondhand designer duds.
 You’d be remiss not to explore what the glamourati of your city have discarded.
 Once you’ve exhausted your latest look, return the favour and donate it.
+Alternatively, if you’re still looking for designer brands but on a budget, consider investing in replicas; some can look just as real as the actual design.
+Some are wary of replica designs due to concern over the quality or appearance of the clothing or accessories, but if you follow a replica Louis Vuitton guide, or whatever brand you want, you’ll be sure to find a fake designer product that is almost as good as the real thing.

 And don’t forget, beauty fades, but pictures of you looking fabulous last forever.